FETS Benchmark: Foundation Models Enable Scalable and Generalizable Energy Time Series Forecasting: Discussion

+Figure~\ref{fig:forecastability_xy} establishes a strong relationship between forecasting performance and the Forecastability Index $\phi$ (Section~\ref{sec:results_analysis}), providing practitioners with a heuristic for assessing time series predictability prior to model deployment: aggregated categories such as country-level Load Data, Grid Data, and district Heat Data score high, while individual residential loads and balancing service activations remain the least predictable.
 The aggregation sensitivity analysis in Figure~\ref{fig:aggregation_sensitivity} confirms these findings, indicating an inverse relationship between aggregation level and forecasting error.
-From an energy systems forecasting perspective, these results suggest prioritizing grid-level or community-level coordination over individual asset optimization, as higher aggregation yields more reliable forecasts than single residential household or asset-level approaches.
-Since forecasts serve as direct inputs to energy optimization workflows, more accurate forecasts typically translate into better optimization outcomes, e.g., in terms of cost savings or revenue.
-This supports the concept of local energy communities, where clusters of participants (prosumers, industrial and commercial consumers) are coordinated together rather than optimized in isolation, and aligns with established standard load profile concepts \cite{VDEW1999SLP,BDEW2025SLP}, where larger consumer aggregations exhibit more predictable consumption patterns.
+From an energy systems forecasting perspective, these results suggest prioritizing grid- or community-level coordination over individual asset optimization, as greater aggregation yields more reliable forecasts than single-residential-household or asset-level approaches.
+Since forecasts serve as direct inputs to energy optimization workflows, more accurate forecasts typically translate into better optimization outcomes, e.g., higher renewable usage and cost savings.
+This supports the concept of local energy communities, where clusters of participants (prosumers, industrial and commercial consumers) are coordinated rather than optimized in isolation, and aligns with established standard load profile concepts~\cite{VDEW1999SLP,BDEW2025SLP}, in which larger consumer aggregations exhibit more predictable consumption patterns.